University of Wales Trinity Saint David

 This course has alternative study modes.
 Contact the university to find out how the information below might vary.

-Alongside opportunities for counselling skills development and workplace experience, the dedicated Psychology and Counselling facilities and positive atmosphere will offer students an exciting learning experience which is further enhanced by having a team of research-active and practitioner-based lecturers working closely together, as well as with students themselves.
+Alongside opportunities for counselling skills development and workplace experience, the dedicated Psychology and Counselling facilities and positive atmosphere will offer students an exciting learning experience.
+This experience is further enhanced by having a team of research-active and practitioner-based lecturers working closely together, as well as with students themselves.

 Modules